-Chronic kidney disease is a slow progressive loss of kidney function over a period of several years.
-Eventually the patient has permanent kidney failure.
+Chronic kidney disease is a slow and progressive loss of kidney function over a period of several years.
+Eventually, a person will develop permanent kidney failure.

-It is not unusual for people to realize they have chronic kidney failure only when their kidney function is down to 25% of normal.
+It is not unusual for people to realize they have chronic kidney failure only when their kidney function is down to 25 percent of normal.

-As kidney failure advances and the organ's function is seriously impaired, dangerous levels of waste and fluid can rapidly build up in the body.
+As kidney failure advances and the organ's function is severely impaired, dangerous levels of waste and fluid can rapidly build up in the body.
 Treatment is aimed at stopping or slowing down the progression of the disease - this is usually done by controlling its underlying cause.

-Symptoms of chronic kidney disease
+Fast facts on chronic kidney disease

 Chronic kidney failure, as opposed to acute kidney failure, is a slow and gradually progressive disease.
 Even if one kidney stops functioning, the other can carry out normal functions.
 It is not usually until the disease is fairly well advanced and the condition has become severe that signs and symptoms are noticeable; by which time most of the damage is irreversible.